-Remove the ESI probe from the Ion Max ion source housing
+Remove the ESI probe from the Ion Max ion source housing as follows:

 - 1. Place the LC/MS system in Standby: - a.
 Stop the flow of solvent to the ESI source: - i.
 On the Control / Scan Mode toolbar, click Inlet Direct Control to display the Inlet Direct Control dialog box. - ii.
-In the Direct Control Panel group box, click the Pump Off button to stop the flow of solvent. - b.
+In the Direct Control Panel group box, click on the Pump Off button to stop the flow of solvent. - b.
 Click On/Standby on the Control / Scan Mode toolbar to place the MS detector in Standby. - 2.
 Disconnect the sample transfer tubing from the stainless steel ZDV fitting (grounding union).
-See Figure 50. - 3.
-Remove the 8 kV cable from the ESI needle high voltage receptacle shown in Figure 50 as follows:
+See Figure 49. - 3.
+Remove the 8 kV cable from the ESI needle high voltage receptacle as shown in Figure 49. - a.

-CAUTION Handle the 8 kV cable with care.

-- a.
 Unlock the cable by rotating the locking ring counter-clockwise. - b.
 Unplug the 8 kV cable from the ESI needle high voltage receptacle.

-Figure 50.
-Ion Max ion source housing with ESI probe installed
+Figure 49.
+Ion Max-S ion source housing with ESI probe installed

 - 4. Disconnect the Auxiliary Gas fitting (green) from the auxiliary gas inlet (A) on the probe manifold.
-(Figure 50.) - 5.
+(Figure 49.) - 5.
 Disconnect the Sheath Gas fitting (blue) from the sheath gas inlet (S) on the probe manifold. - 6.
 Remove the stainless steel ZDV fitting (Grounding Union) from the grounding bar on the ion source housing. - 7.
-Unlock the probe locking lever by rotating the lever open to its widest position. - 8.
+Unlock the probe locking lever by loosening the probe locking nut. - 8.
 Carefully pull the probe straight back in the port in the housing until it meets with the slot in the API interlock block.
 The guide pin on the probe manifold will prevent you from rotating the probe until the pin is aligned with the slot in the API interlock block.
 Once the probe is all the way back and aligned with the slot, turn the probe 45 degrees counter-clockwise to free the probe from the alignment notch.
 Be careful not to break the fused-silica sample tube or PEEK safety sleeve.